curityio/nginx_oauth_proxy_module/resources/1-development.md

 This project can be debugged in a basic manner in any IDE, such as Visual Studio Code with the C/C++ Extension Pack.\
 To perform printf debugging you can add `ngx_log_error` statements to the C code and then look at NGINX output.

-When developing we recommend a more specialist tool such as CLion 2020.2 or newer.\
+When developing we recommend a more specialist development tool such as CLion 2020.2 or newer.\
-Once nginx is running, select  `Run / Attach to Process`, and select the `nginx worker process`.\
+Once nginx is running, select  `Run / Attach to Process`, and choose the `nginx worker process`.\
 Then set breakpoints, after which you can step through code carefully to check memory buffers:

 ![Debugger](resources/debugger.png)